BlackJeezuz/astorun/README.md

 Hi there:D

+First of all u must to clone or download this repository.
 I haven't experiance with webpack or vue cli or something in this way (ready to learn, by the way:D), so i've been using Gulp.
 And following from this u must have node.js (https://nodejs.org/en) at your computer.
 Gulp should be installed globally.